jennifer-spillane/gain_loss/pipeline_dev/filtering_notes.md

 For 1 stddev below the median, the threshold is 0.436226... and we end up with 105,803 sequences left after filtering (26,200 weeded out)

-Busco score with only cdhit 1.0 filtering:
+Busco score with only transrate 1.0 filtering:
 - C:85.1% [S:58.0%, D:27.1%], F:5.3%, M:9.6%, n:978
 - 832     Complete BUSCOs (C)
 - 567     Complete and single-copy BUSCOs (S)